microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/identityproviderbase-post-identityproviders.md

 # Create identityProvider
 Namespace: microsoft.graph

-Create a new [socialIdentityProvider](../resources/socialidentityprovider.md) object in Azure AD.
+Create an identity provider resource that is of the type specified in the request body.

-In Azure AD B2C create a new [socialIdentityProvider](../resources/socialidentityprovider.md) object.
+Among the types of providers derived from identityProviderBase, you can currently create a [socialIdentityProvider](../resources/socialidentityprovider.md) resource in Azure AD.
+In Azure AD B2C, this operation can currently create a [socialIdentityProvider](../resources/socialidentityprovider.md) resource.

 ## Permissions